-The word ‘Turbulence’ (Noun) refers to a state of disorder, chaos, or violent disturbance—whether in the air, water, emotions, or social situations.
-In this guide, you’ll learn the full meaning, definition, etymology, synonyms, antonyms, and real-life examples of how to use ‘Turbulence’ correctly in various contexts.
+The word ‘Turbulence’ (noun) refers to a state of disorder or unsteady disturbance—whether in the air, water, emotions, or society.
+In this guide, you’ll learn the full meaning, definition, etymology, synonyms, antonyms, and real-life examples of how to use ‘Turbulence’ correctly in everyday and professional contexts.

 Turbulence Explained in Depth